vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 # Examples <a id="examples"></a>

-This section provides examples of the combinations of options to use in in the **Registry Access** tab in the Security page of the Create Virtual Container Host wizard and in `vic-machine create` commands.
+This section provides examples of the combinations of options to use in in the **Registry Access** page of the Create Virtual Container Host wizard and in `vic-machine create` commands.

 - [Authorize Access to a Whitelist of Secure and Insecure Registries](#whitelist)
 - [Authorize Access to Secure and Insecure Private Registries](#secure-insecure)